Witty-Wizard/Cansat-Ground-Station/README.md

+   > [!NOTE]
+   > This project is going under major structural changes and till then it will remain in public archive

    # CanSat Ground Station

    Welcome to the CanSat Ground Station project!
 This project aims to develop a comprehensive ground station for monitoring and controlling a CanSat mission using modern web technologies.
 In this introduction, we'll provide an overview of the key technologies and tools used in this project.